geekygirldawn/linuxcon_2016/README.md

-A good list of starter queries can be found on the [mlstats wiki](https://github.com/MetricsGrimoire/MailingListStats/wiki/Queries) and you'll want to look at the [database schema](https://github.com/MetricsGrimoire/MailingListStats/wiki/Database-Schema) as well
+A good list of starter queries can be found on the [mlstats wiki](https://github.com/MetricsGrimoire/MailingListStats/wiki/Queries) and you'll want to look at the [database schema](https://github.com/MetricsGrimoire/MailingListStats/wiki/Database-Schema) as well.

 To get the data for the Gource custom log, you would need something like this, but you would need to re-format it into a pipe-separated file that Gource can read